 - Ask if they might be available for a 30 minute chat, and how they might prefer to connect (phone, Zoom, or in person).

 - Provide potential times for the meeting, and encourage them to suggest a time if what you provide doesn't match their availability.

 - Know what type of information you are seeking.
 Prepare a list of questions.
 Review sample informational interviewing questions.

-- Learn as much as you can ahead of time about the career field, as well as the organization and the work role of the person you are interviewing.
+- Learn as much as you can ahead of time about the career, as well as the department and the role of the person you are interviewing.

 - Think through what you want to say about yourself.
 Be ready to answer questions about your areas of interests, previous experiences and future plans.
 If you are unsure about your future career goals, it is alright to say you are exploring your options, but you should be able to identify some general, tentative goals.